 Since Medicaid expansion coverage began in 2014, an estimated 39,000 residents have enrolled, bringing much-needed federal dollars into the state’s healthcare sector according to the New Hampshire Hospital Association.
-This is good news for New Hampshire’s private health insurance market, which had to cover the cost of uncompensated care in the state to the tune of $425 million in 2013 alone, as well as the state’s health insurance coverage is also good news for New Hampshire’s healthcare administrators, who in the years preceding this expansion were faced with increasingly tight operating margins and limited revenue growth.
+This is good news for New Hampshire’s private health insurance market, which had to cover the cost of uncompensated care in the state to the tune of hundreds of millions of dollars.
+Expansion of the state’s health insurance coverage is also good news for New Hampshire’s healthcare administrators, who in the years preceding this expansion were faced with increasingly tight operating margins and limited revenue growth.
 The situation has progressively improved all the way through 2020, when the United Health Foundation released a report revealing that fully 93.7 percent of the state’s residence had health insurance.

 While enjoying relief from budgetary constraints, New Hampshire’s healthcare administrators have facilitated the implementation of a number of new health initiatives.
 Among these is the Transforming Clinical Practice Initiative, a collaboration designed to support improvements throughout the state’s clinical practices.
 Forty healthcare collaborative networks throughout New Hampshire will be part of this initiative, designed to provide technical support to help medical practitioners improve the quality of care, increase patient access to information, and spend health care dollars more wisely.

 These statewide collaborative networks and increased access to care among its residents have contributed to an increase in advanced career opportunities for New Hampshire’s healthcare administrators.
-According to the New Hampshire Economic and Labor Market Information Bureau, the number of medical and health services administrator jobs in the state is expected in increase by nearly 24 percent.
-It is no surprise that the Bureau has identified the job market for these healthcare professionals as “highly favorable” through 2022.
+According to the New Hampshire Economic and Labor Market Information Bureau, the number of medical and health services administrator jobs in the state is expected in increase by 17 percent over the decade leading up to 2028.
+As of 2020 the average annual salary for these professionals in New Hampshire is a noteworthy $120,490.

 Health Administration Degrees Available in New Hampshire